The Luton Matters category for 2020-21 is Health

-Through Luton Matters, The Steel Charitable Trust will provide grants of up to £90,000 in total over three years, one grant for each of the Trust’s five priority funding categories.
+Through Luton Matters, The Steel Charitable Trust will provide grants of up to £90,000 in total, paid over three years, one grant for each of the Trust’s five priority funding categories.
 There will only be one grant per category running at any one time.
 The grants will be available by competitive application to support charitable projects that are aimed at improving the lives or opportunities of people who live within the Luton boundary.
 Where appropriate, preference will be given to projects that are delivered by local people and run by Luton-based organisations.

 Eligibility and Purpose of Grant

 Applications will be accepted from either

 - Charities registered in any part of the United Kingdom, or